Dark triad: Components

 The dark triad traits have significant theoretical and empirical overlap.
 All three traits share characteristics such as a lack of empathy, interpersonal hostility, and interpersonal offensiveness.

 A number of measures have been developed to measure all three dark triad traits simultaneously, such as the Dirty Dozen and the Short Dark Triad (SD3).
 Most of these measures are questionnaire-style and either self-response or observer-response (e.g., ratings from supervisors or coworkers as measured by the Dark Informant-Rated Triad [DIRT]).
-Both methods can prove problematic when attempting to measure any socially-aversive trait.
+Both methods can prove problematic when attempting to measure any socially aversive trait.
 Self-responders may be motivated to lie, and with observer responses—particularly for Machiavellianism—individuals who are skilled at deceiving and manipulating others should be perceived as low in deceptiveness and manipulation by others, resulting in inaccurate ratings.

 One study claimed that the Dirty Dozen gives mixed results on the construct validity of previous studies done on it.
 To show this, the study used a sample of over 3000 people and measured the convergent validity of the traits to other measures and questionnaires.
-They then used the Item Response Theory to analyze all of the results.
+They then used Item Response Theory to analyze all of the results.
 This showed that there was an uneven distribution in the traits and that the scale was better at revealing Machiavellianism and psychopathy than narcissism.

 Narcissism

 Individuals who score high on narcissism display grandiosity, entitlement, dominance, and superiority.
 Narcissism has been found to correlate positively with extraversion and openness and negatively with agreeableness.
 Narcissism has also been found to have a significant correlation with psychopathy.

 Assessment of narcissism required clinical interviews until the popular Narcissistic Personality Inventory (NPI) was created by Raskin and Hall in 1979.
 Since the NPI, several other measures have emerged which attempt to provide self-report alternatives for personality disorder assessment.
-In addition, new instruments have been developed to study pathological narcissism as opposed to grandiose narcissism, which is what many argue the NPI measures.
+In addition, new instruments have been developed to study vulnerable narcissism and pathological narcissism as opposed to grandiose narcissism, which is what many argue the NPI measures.